Chianti and South of Siena, Tuscany, Italy

 The discreet owner occasionally uses a self-contained apartment with its own access and not visible from the villa.

 The access road to the house is an unsurfaced, so careful driving is recommended.

 Staff live in a separate house on the estate.

-An English speaking CV representative in Italy will be available by phone during your stay.
-Contact details will be sent with your travel documents.
+An English speaking CV representative will visit during your stay.

 Please refer to the Health & Safety pages on this website.